Richard-Phelps/bp-instant-chat/README.txt

 * Added ability to see all messages for all chats between 2 users from admin

+= 1.2.1 =

+* Added message to the message control view explaining what can be done
+* Bug fix for version 1.2 where no message is displayed if a chat doesn't exist between the 2 users

 == Upgrade Notice ==

 * Version 1.0 is working on WordPress version 4.5.2
 * Version 1.1 is working on WordPress version 4.5.2
 * Version 1.2 is working on WordPress version 4.5.3
+* Version 1.2.1 is working on WordPress version 4.5.3